Students Rights and Responsibilities Handbook

 District officials may:

 - Search a student’s person and property, when reasonable suspicion exists.
-Reasonable suspicion arises from specific facts which create a suspicion that there has been a violation of a TTSD policy, a school rule, or the law.
+Reasonable suspicion arises from specific facts that create a suspicion that there has been a violation of a TTSD policy, a school rule, or the law.

 - Search the areas that could contain the item(s) sought.
 This may include but is not limited to coats, backpacks, electronic devices, or motor vehicles.
 Student lockers, electronic devices, and electronic files are District property and are subject to random search.
 There is no stated or implied right to privacy in the case of District property used by students.